johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-Although breaking bread has typically become a ceremony in today's churches, it is possible to incorporate a simple meal into the routines of meeting together and to recognise this as a practical form of breaking, bread.
+-	Although breaking bread has typically become a ceremony in today's churches, it is sometimes possible to incorporate a simple meal into the routines of meeting together and to recognise this as a practical form of breaking bread.
 Sharing food together is a vital part of human fellowship and a practical way of sharing God's daily provision to us.

-Where sharing a whole meal is not practical or possible, consider breaking bread together in a symbolic act of shared hospitality and commitment to membership of the body of the Messiah.
+-	Where sharing a whole meal is not practical or possible, consider breaking a small amount of bread together, in a symbolic act of shared hospitality and commitment to membership of the body of the Messiah.

 #### Prayer ####

-Intercession directs our vision and our compassion beyond ourselves and our own needs.
+Intercessory prayer directs our vision and our compassion beyond ourselves and our own needs.
 Discipleship groups should incorporate intercessory prayers on behalf of neighbours, networks and communities, as well as local and national rulers and governors.

 -	Pray for the gospel to deeply impact and transform individuals, communities, cultures and societies throughout your nation, all of Africa, Europe, Asia and the Americas.
 If any member of the group has access to information about unreached peoples, incorporate it appropriately.

--	Please consider praying for this Maize Plant Discipleship Curriculum.
+-	Please consider praying for this Maize Plant Discipleship Resource.
 Pray that it will be used by God to edify and strengthen and bless the Messianic Community, within Africa ... and beyond!

-##### Sending #####

 Finally, those who have gathered for discipleship should send one another forth in prayer and the power of God's blessing.

 -	Encourage disciples to use that day's teaching to infuse prayer with fresh confidence concerning God's will.
-Include personal and vocational concerns and specific challenges faced by members of the discipleship.
+Include personal and vocational concerns and specific challenges faced by members of the group.

--	Bless one another by speaking a blessing, either from Scripture, or as led by the Holy Spirit, 'over' a person or a community or a specific problem, expecting that the power of God's word and the blessing of his life in us will overcome all opposition!
+-	Bless one another, by speaking a blessing, either from Scripture, or as led by the Holy Spirit, over a person or a community or a specific problem, expecting that the power of God's word and the blessing of his life in us will overcome all opposition!

 ### Practical considerations ###

 Facilitating a discipleship group will be most effective when practicalities are considered and appropriate planning takes place.
-This planning should be done in advance, in order to allow both discipleship students and facilitators to prepare themselves appropriately.
+This should be done in advance, in order to grain the most from the group interaction.

 #### Getting started ####

-'Maize Plant Discipleship' is ideal for discipleship groups of between eight to twelve people.
+Maize Plant Discipleship is ideal for discipleship groups of between eight to twelve people.
 This group size is small enough to allow members to grow together with a degree of intimacy and large enough to allow members space to explore discipleship commitments at their own pace.

 If you begin with a group of more than twelve people committed to participating in discipleship training, consider how you could facilitate more multiple groups.
-Begin the process of making disciples right away, delegating and sharing responsibility for the discipleship process.
+Begin the process of making disciples right away, delegating and sharing responsibility for the facilitating process.

 #### Involving others ####

-Whilst a Facilitator will usually be responsible for convening gatherings, wherever possible, others should be invited to host and, if appropriate, moderate gatherings.
-Likewise, different people should be made responsible for presenting the teaching and moderating group discussions.
+Whilst a Facilitator will usually be responsible for convening gatherings, wherever possible, other people should be invited to host and, where appropriate, to moderate gatherings.
+Likewise, different people can be made responsible for presenting the teaching and moderating group discussions.

 Sharing these responsibilities avoids one person dominating proceedings.
-If that happens, it tends to stifle creativity and freedom of thought.
+If that happens, it can tend to stifle creativity and freedom of thought.
 Ideally, as many group members as possible should be employed, over time, in sharing responsibilities.
-This is discipleship in practice.
+This is a form of discipleship in practice.

 #### Timetable ####

-Facilitator need to plan a suitable timetable for undertaking the whole course of studies, taking into account the nature of the group and availability of time.
+Facilitators need to plan a suitable timetable for undertaking the whole course of studies, taking into account the nature of the group and availability of time.

 -	Is a group affected mainly by the farming cycle?
 -	Is it based around school terms?
+-	What other factors needs to be considered?

-The MPD Syllabus currently comprises sixteen modules.
-Within each book, depending upon the topic, there are typically between two and five divisions, that can be used for separate sessions.
+The [MPD Syllabus] currently comprises sixteen modules.
+Within each book, depending upon the topic, there are typically four or five studies, each of which can be used for one session.

 #### Location ####

-Discipleship can take place in any appropriate location that can reasonably comfortably accommodate the group.
-A large room in someone's home, or a community hall, with access to some light refreshments, is ideal.
+Meeting together can take place in any appropriate location that can reasonably comfortably accommodate the group.
+A large room in someone's home, or a community hall is ideal.

-A church building may be unhelpful if it causes people to have a *church-meeting mentality*.
-However, if one is used, think about rearranging some of the seating and the way the space is used, so that people are facing one another.
-This will provide a practical forum for discussions and a more intimate space in general.
+A church building might be unhelpful if it causes people to have a *church-meeting mentality*.
+However, if one must be used, think about rearranging some of the seating, in order to change the way that the space is typically used.
+It is important that people are able to see one another, in order to provide a practical forum for discussions and a more intimate space in general.

 Think about changing the location occasionally.
 Sometimes outside environments may be helpful in producing a liberating interaction.
-Experiment to find out what works for your group.
+Experiment to find out what works well for your group.

 #### Adaption ####

-Be prepared to adapt both the teaching and the method of presentation, in order to properly facilitate a helpful and culturally-appropriate learning environment.
+Facilitators: Be prepared to adapt both the teaching and the method of presentation, in order to properly facilitate a helpful and culturally-appropriate learning environment.
 Take into account the abilities and capacities of each particular discipleship group.

 Here are some ideas to think about; you may have others:

-1. Consider oral learners — it is part of a teacher's responsibility to ensure literature is a tool, a servant and not a task-master.
+1. Consider oral learners — it is part of a teacher or facilitator's responsibility to ensure literature is a tool, a servant and not a task-master.

 -	Allow creative people to contribute by interpreting or celebrating the message of the teaching using drama, art or song.

 -	What other ways might it be appropriate to organise the time and the group in order to ensure the learning is culturally appropriate, relevant and practical?

-**>	Think about these things as you progress throughout this discipleship experience.
+>	Think about these things as you progress throughout this discipleship experience.

 # Publishing MPD #